Holosiivskyi District

 Holosiivskyi District (Note: Голосіївський район) is an urban district of the city of Kyiv, the capital of Ukraine.

-Holosiivskyi District was created during changing of administrative divisions of the capital of Ukraine, which was conducted in September 2001, as per the decision of the Kyiv City Council on January 1, 2001.
+Holosiivskyi District was created during the change of administrative divisions of the capital of Ukraine, which was conducted in September 2001, as per the decision of the Kyiv City Council on January 1, 2001.

 Holosiivskyi District is located in the southwestern part of Kyiv, bordering Shevchenkivskyi, Solomianskyi, Pecherskyi, and Darnytskyi districts of Kyiv, and Bucha, Obukhiv, and Boryspil raions of Kyiv Oblast.

-The territory of the raion begins from the famous Khreshchatyk street and stretches toward the southwest of Kyiv.
+The territory of the district begins from the Square of Ukrainian Heroes in the north and stretches toward the southwest of Kyiv.
 Considering this, the raion is somewhat like the southwest entrance into the city.
-The raion consists of the following historical neighborhoods of Kyiv: Pankivshchyna, Predslavyno, Yamky, Saperna Slobidka, Baikovo, Zabaikove, Demiivka, Shyrma, Tsymbalov Yar, Dobryi Put, Holosiiv, Feofaniya, Lysa Hora, Bahrynova Hora, Myshelovka, Samburky, Kytaevo, Pyrohiv, Tserkovshchyna, Nyzhnia Telychka, Korchevate, Vyta, Teremky, and Vodnykiv Island.
+The district consists of the following historical neighborhoods of Kyiv: Bahrynova Hora, Demiivka, Dobryi Shliakh, Feofaniia, Holosiiv, Koncha-Zaspa, Korchuvate, Kytaiv, Lysa Hora, Mysholovka, Nova Zabudova, Nyzhnia Telychka, Pankivshchyna, Predslavyno, Pyrohiv, Samburky, Saperna Slobidka, Shyrma, Teremky, Tserkovshchyna, Tsymbaliv Yar, Vita-Lytovska, Yamky, and Vodnykiv Island.

+Holosiivskyi National Nature Park, Expocenter of Ukraine and the National Museum of Folk Architecture and Folkways of Ukraine are located in the district.